scalacenter/bloop/docs/server.md

 ## Start the build server

 At the end of the day, the build server is an artifact in Maven Central.
-However, the recommended way of starting the server is via `bloop server`.
+However, the recommended way of starting the server is via the `bloop server` invocation.

 `bloop server` is an OS-independent way of starting the server that abstracts over some of the messy details of running a JVM application with the right configuration.